Simplifying explicit subtyping coercions in a polymorphic calculus with effects: Implementation

 \subsection{Results}

+To evaluate the true impact of our simplifications, we repeated the experiments on the benchmark suite previously used to assess the performance of our optimizing compiler~\cite{DBLP:journals/pacmpl/KarachaliasKPS21}.
+This time, we compared manually monomorphised code against both unsimplified and simplified polymorphic code.
+The newly added simplification phases successfully reproduced the exact same code as the manually monomorphised version, except that now standard lists are used instead of custom monomorphic ones tailored to specific cases.
+For example, the $n$-queens benchmark previously used \begin{efflisting} type solution = SolutionNil | SolutionCons of (int * int) * solution type solutions = SolutionsNil | SolutionsCons of solution * solutions \end{efflisting} instead of \effcode{(int * int) list list}, as the use of latter would produce polymorphic functions.

+The performance results, shown in Table~\ref{tab:benchmarkTimes}, reflect this equivalence.
+All benchmarks were using Bechamel micro-benchmarking tool on OCaml branch \verb|4.12.0+domains+effects|.
+We repeated the experiments across a range of problem sizes, but the results were consistent, so we report only the largest instance for each benchmark.

+As expected, the runtimes of the simplified code are roughly on par with those of monomorphic code, while unsimplified polymorphic code can be one or two orders of magnitude slower, depending on the degree of polymorphism used in the benchmarks.
+Since the only actual difference between the monomorphic and simplified polymorphic code lies in the types used, any performance variation can be attributed to measurement error or to the trade-off between using built-in polymorphic lists, which may benefit from compiler and runtime optimisations, and user-defined monomorphic lists, which may gain from reduced overhead due to their fixed types.

-To measure the efficiency of simplification phases, we compiled the \eff standard library, which features multiple recursive higher-order polymorphic functions, mostly on lists.
-Without simplifications, the compiled version of the standard library functions featured 447 explicit coercions, all of which were all removed after applying the phases.
-Similarly, we took benchmarks for our optimizing compiler~\cite{10.1145/3485479}, which were previously manually monomorphised to avoid coercion overhead.
-After reverting back to polymorphic code, the newly added phases were able to reproduce the same code (up to formatting and renaming) with zero additional overhead.
+To measure the impact of particular simplification phases, we also compiled the \eff standard library, which features multiple recursive higher-order polymorphic functions, mostly on lists.
+Without simplifications, the compiled version of the standard library functions featured 447 explicit coercions, all of which were removed after applying the phases.

-To measure the impact of particular phases, we selectively disabled some of them when compiling the standard library.
-Table~\ref{tab:graphsStdlib} shows the information about graph sizes of simplified constraints sets when compiling standard library with different simplification settings (recall that phases $\phase_\mathtt{red}$ and $\phase_\mathtt{loopPar}$ are performed implicitly).
+Table~\ref{tab:graphsStdlib} shows the information about graph sizes of simplified constraints sets with different simplification settings (recall that phases $\phase_\mathtt{red}$ and $\phase_\mathtt{loopPar}$ are performed implicitly).
 The number of edges in type graphs is shown in \textbf{bold} as these amount to additional coercion parameters in the compiled code.
-Additionally, we show the number of generated monadic artifacts that have significant impact on the final runtime efficiency~\cite{10.1145/3485479}.
+Additionally, we show the number of generated monadic artifacts that have significant impact on the final runtime efficiency.

+Similarly, we compiled polymorphic versions of all the above benchmarks in the suite, with the total results shown in Table~\ref{tab:graphsBenchmarks}.
+As with the standard library, the number of nodes, edges and monadic artifacts decreases with each simplification phase.
+The final result, where all simplifications are applied, is the same as the one obtained by manually monomorphising the benchmarks.